Albert866/neovim_lua_config/README.md

 ---

-- Developer use system: Ubuntu 22.04 LTS
+- Developer use system: Ubuntu version greater than 20.04 LTS

 ## tree